 What is DWDM?

 DWDM is a technology that uses preexisting fibre optic networks and increases their bandwidth by transmitting multiple wavelengths across the same fibre.
-It’s the equivalent of changing a ray of light (capable of sending one piece of information), into a rainbow that’s capable of sending multiple pieces of information along each colour.
+Imagine changing a ray of light (capable of sending one piece of information), into a rainbow that’s capable of sending multiple pieces of information along each colour.

-With bandwidth needs rising considerably, and set to continue, the need for a technology that can supply the demand is only getting stronger.
+As the need for more bandwidth capacity rises, the need for a technology that can supply the demand is rapidly increasing.

 Why use DWDM?